A Course on Elementary Probability Theory

-Let us consider the following example : A student has two (2) skirts and four (4) pants in his closet.
-He decides to pick at random a skirt and a pant to dress.
-In how many ways can he dress by choosing a skirt and a pant?
-Surely, he has 2 choices for choosing a skirt and for each of these choices, he has four possibilities to pick a pant.
+\Ni Let us consider the following example : A student has two (2) skirts and four (4) pants in his closet.
+He decides to pick at random a skirt and pants to dress.
+In how many ways can he dress by choosing a skirt and pants?
+Surely, he has 2 choices for a skirt and for each of these choices, he has four possibilities to pick pants.
 In total, he has

 ways to dress.

 We applied the following general counting principle.\\

 \textbf{Proposition 2.1}.
 Suppose that the set $\Omega$ of size $n$ can be partitioned into $n_{1}$ subsets $\Omega _{i}$, $i = 1, . . .,n_{1}$ of same size; and that each of these subsets $\Omega _{i}$ can be split into $n_{2}$ subsets $\Omega _{ij}$, j = 1, . . ., $n_{2}$, $i = 1, . . ., n_{1}$, of same size, and that each of the $\Omega _{ij}$ can be divided into $n_{3}$ subsets $\Omega _{ijh}$, $h = 1, . . ., n_{3}$, $j = 1, . . ., n_{2}$, $i = 1, . . ., n_{1}$ of same size also.
 Suppose that we may proceed like that up an order $k$ with $n_k$ subsets with common size $a$.\\